micahflee/hacks-leaks-and-revelations/chapter-12/homework-12-3.md

-# Homework 11-3: Extract the Epik Data
+# Homework 12-3: Extract the Epik Data

-In Homework 11-1 you downloaded 25GB of Epik data from two separate torrents.
+In [Homework 12-1](./homework-12-1.md) you downloaded 25GB of Epik data from two separate torrents.
 In this homework you'll extract this data.

 The MySQL database data is in the `EpikFail/sql` folder, and the Texas GOP website data is in the `EpikFailYouLostTheGame` folder.
 Here's what's in these folders: